KoreaLogicDay/KoreaLogicDay.github.io/2022/abstracts/index.md

  In my talk, I will explore the results of Kaye and Wong in a constructive manner.
 While there is a unique constructive counterpart of $\mathsf{PA}$, known as Heyting arithmetic ($\mathsf{HA}$), there are at least two constructive analogs of $\mathsf{ZFC}$, namely, Intuinionistic $\mathsf{ZF}$ ($\mathsf{IZF}$) and Constructive $\mathsf{ZF}$ ($\mathsf{CZF}$).
 It turns out that $\mathsf{HA}$ is bi-interpretable with $\mathsf{CZF^{fin}}$, the theory obtained by removing Infinity from $\mathsf{CZF}$ and adding the assertion "every set is finite."
  Kaye and Wong also explored the bi-interpretability between subtheories of $\mathsf{HA}$ and a finite set theory.
 In my talk, I will characterize subtheories of $\mathsf{HA}$ and $\mathsf{CZF^{fin}}$ that are bi-interpretable with each other.

+<p id="abstract-Lee-Hyoyoon"></p>

+### Lee, Hyoyoon (Yonsei University), "_Godel's Incompleteness Theorem; sketch of the rigorous proof_"

+The statements and results of Godel's Incompleteness Theorems are fairly well-known, but the rigorous mathematical proof of it is not so easy to understand for the people who don't know well about mathematical logic.
+I aim to give a rough, but mathematically precise sketch of the proof that, hopefully, can be understood by anyone having some basic sophistication in mathematics.
+The proof in this talk will be based on Byunghan Kim's lecture note, which can be found in his homepage.
+The sketch will contain crucial definitions and key technical lemmas in the proof, including:
+Definition of recursiveness, $\beta$-function Lemma that enables us to code the sequence of numbers into a single natural number, Representability Theorem, Godel numbering, Fixed Point Theorem, and so on.

+<p id="abstract-Lee-Junguk"></p>

+### Lee, Junguk (KAIST), "_ACFs are simple as much as infinite sets : An introduction to quantifier elimination_"

+I will introduction the notion of quantifier elimination (QE) from model theory, which is a powerful tool to understand definable sets for various first order structure.
+We will see several mathematical structures having QE, for example, infinite sets, dense linear order without endpoints, algebraically closed fields, real closed fields, and so on.
+And as applications of QE, I will briefly explain model-theoretic proofs of Chevalley's theorem on constructible sets and of Hilbert's 17th problem.

+<p id="abstract-Selivanova-Svetlana"></p>

+### Selivanova, Svetlana (KAIST), "_Computational Properties of Differential Equations Solution Operators_"

+In this talk we discuss recent computability and complexity results for solution operators of differential equations, with the main focus on linear systems of partial differential equations.
+We show two different approaches: (i) real complexity and (ii) computation with coefficients in real closed fields; as well as summarize dependence of the results on smoothness of initial data.

 <p id="abstract-Thies-Holger"></p>

 ### Thies, Holger (Kyoto University), "_An application of constructive dependent type theory to certified computation over the reals_"